BYU-PRISM/Seeq/docs/_sources/pages/system_identification.md.txt

 - Quality of the data

-Following sections will describe some of well-knowns models in this field.
+The following sections will describe some of the well-known models in this field.

 ## ARX model